Skip to content

 FastAPI Integration

-The TaskConsumer can be integrated with FastAPI so that tasks can be queued via HTTP requests.
+A TaskManager can be integrated with FastAPI so that tasks can be queued via HTTP requests.

 import uvicorn

-from fluid.scheduler.endpoints import setup_fastapi
+from fluid.scheduler import task_manager_fastapi

 if __name__ == "__main__":